U.S. commission says China possibly committed 'genocide' against Xinjiang Muslims

 "The United States must continue to stand with the people of China in their struggle and lead the world in a united and coordinated response to the human rights abuses of the Chinese government," he said.

-Relations between the world's two biggest economic powerhouses have plunged to the lowest level in recent years over disagreements on issues including human rights, the coronavirus pandemic, trade, espionage and a sweeping national security law imposed on Hong Kong.
+In Trump's last year in power, relations between the world's two biggest economies have plunged to their lowest level in decades with disagreements on issues including human rights, the coronavirus pandemic, trade and espionage.

-Experts say a genocide determination would be an enormous embarrassment for China, the world's second-largest economy and a permanent member of the U.N.
+Experts say a U.S. genocide determination would be an enormous embarrassment for China, a permanent member of the U.N.
 Security Council.

 It could also pose problems for Biden by complicating his dealings with Beijing, although his campaign had already declared, before the November election, that genocide was occurring in Xinjiang.

-In October, Trump's national security adviser, Robert O'Brien, said Beijing was perpetrating "something close to" genocide in Xinjiang and other officials have referred to concentration camps there.
+In October, Trump's national security adviser, Robert O'Brien, said Beijing was perpetrating "something close to" genocide and other officials have referred to concentration camps in Xinjiang.

 Under international law, crimes against humanity are defined as widespread and systematic, whereas the burden of proof for genocide - the intent to destroy part of a population - can be more difficult to prove.